 - Career Education.
 Events where jobs are discussed must be planned in conjunction with BEAM.

 - Prior University Approval.
-If a student group is receiving some form of financial contribution for the event, this is considered a donation and must receive prior university approval, see Off-Campus Fundraising.
+If a student group is receiving some form of financial contribution to support their organizations programming and activities, this is considered a donation and must receive prior university approval, see Off-Campus Fundraising.

 - Deposit of Funds.
 All expenses must be incurred directly by the student group and monies received must be deposited into the group’s ASSU account through the Office of Development.